The Whole Shabang

-The Whole Shabang is a brand of seasoned snacks made by the Keefe Group, a company that specializes in serving the prison population.
-A spinoff of the Keefe Group's Moon Lodge potato chips, The Whole Shabang has garnered a cult following among former inmates, correctional officers, and those who have never been incarcerated due to positive word-of-mouth, leading the company to sell them to the general public.
+The Whole Shabang is a brand of seasoned potato chips made by the Keefe Group, a food vendor for prison commissary stores.
+Initially sold in prisons around the United States as Moon Lodge potato chips, they garnered a cult following among former inmates, correctional officers, and others.
+In 2016, the company spun off the flavor from the Moon Lodge line and began selling the chips under the name The Whole Shabang to the general public via online order.

 History

-The Whole Shabang started off as a flavor of Moon Lodge potato chips by Keefe's private label brand of potato chips for prison commissary stores.
-The flavor is often described as a hybrid between salt and vinegar and barbecue potato chips sold in more mainstream retail channels, known in Canada as all-dressed.
+Prior to being branded as The Whole Shabang, the chips were a flavor of Moon Lodge, a private label brand of potato chips in prison commissary stores produced by Keefe Group.
+The flavor is often described as a hybrid between salt and vinegar and barbecue potato chips, and may be compared to all-dressed chips common in Canada.

-Initially, like most of Keefe's products outside of national name brands, The Whole Shabang was only sold in commissary stores.
-However, ex-inmates began looking for the product once released from prison but could not find it, leading to a grey market for The Whole Shabang through e-commerce sites such as eBay.
-Many others used social media to contact Keefe directly, asking them to offer the chips for sale to the general public.
-In 2012, Keefe acknowledged publicly that they had a major hit on their hands, but would not offer The Whole Shabang for sale to the general public.
+Like most of Keefe's products, the chips were not initially sold outside of prisons.
+Ex-inmates looked for the product upon their release but often could not find it, leading to a grey market for The Whole Shabang through e-commerce sites such as eBay.
+Many used social media to contact Keefe directly, asking them to offer the chips for sale to the general public.
+In 2012, Keefe publicly acknowledged the popularity of the chips.

-By 2016, however, demand from ex-inmates—including those who served as little as 60 days in a county jail as well as prison visitors—prompted Keefe to spin off The Whole Shabang from their Moon Lodge line and offer them online to the general public.
+In 2016, demand from ex-inmates and other prison visitors prompted Keefe to spin off The Whole Shabang from its Moon Lodge line and offer them for sale online to the general public.